microfoam/maximal/README.md

 If this file is present it has record of newly identified "tricksy" strings with problematic cinching as identified by the associated version of maximal.
 _______________________________________________
-This readme file was last updated on Feb 2nd, 2019 (Ground Hog Day) by AJE.